eiriksteen/ROS2SampleProject/README.md

 ### Step 1: Cloning the repository
 > Prerequesites: You should already have set up github with ssh-keys.
-Clone the reposetory in your home directory.
+Clone the repository in your home directory.

 ```
 git clone git@github.com:AscendNTNU/ros2-workshop.git